 “In light of present and future societal challenges, the need for interdisciplinary and – even more importantly – transdisciplinary collaboration at universities will continue to grow.
 The way the IC are promoting these topics at the HSLU is exemplary.”Theres Paulsen, Director, td-net – Network for Transdisciplinary Research

-The two new clusters combine the expertise of each of the Lucerne UASA’s six Schools – from Engineering and Architecture to Business, Information Technology, Social Work, Art and Design, and Music.
-The objective of the clusters is to address future-related questions along practical issues by creating synergies and by combining the skills and knowledge of all disciplines taught at the Lucerne UASA, both in the framework of national and international research projects, and interdisciplinary education and continuing and executive education programmes, it promotes knowledge transfer between academia and professional practice.
+The two clusters combine the expertise of each of the HSLU’s six Schools – from Engineering and Architecture to Business, Information Technology, Social Work, Art and Design, and Music.
+The aim is to use interdisciplinary collaboration to develop solution approaches to address the practical problems of the future.
+To this end, the HSLU is working closely with its partner institutions in various fields and in national and international research projects.
+Through its interdisciplinary education and continuing and executive education programmes, it promotes knowledge transfer between academia and professional practice.

-The goals of the “Spatial Development and Social Cohesion” and “Digital Transformation of the Working World” ICs are the following:
+The ICs “Spatial Development and Social Cohesion” and “Digital Transformation of the Working World”

-- They are characterised by interdisciplinarity, topicality, relevance and a substantial research contribution on the highest academic level.
+- are characterised by their topicality and relevance and by their significant research contribution at the highest academic level.

-- They are designed to contribute crucially to the Lucerne University UASA’s international appeal by fostering partnerships with universities in Switzerland and abroad and by creating connection opportunities in various areas (conferences, publications, doctorates, dual degrees, etc.).
+- are designed to contribute to the HSLU’s international appeal by fostering partnerships with universities in Switzerland and abroad and by creating opportunities to connect in various areas (conferences, publications, dual degrees, etc.).

-- They are firmly rooted in the region and promote the dialogue with partners from industry, business, culture and society.
+- are rooted in the region and promote dialogue with partners from industry, business, culture and society.